 Latched status of audio InfoFrame detected interrupt signal.
 Once set, this bit will remain high until the interrupt is cleared via AUDIO_INFO_CLR.
 This bit is only valid if enabled via the corresponding INT1 or INT2 interrupt mask bit.

 AUDIO_INFO_ST Description 0 (default) No interrupt generated from this register.
 1 AUDIO_INFO_RAW has changed.
 Interrupt has been generated.

 AVI_INFO_ST, IO, Address 0x61[0] (Read Only)

-Detailed description is available in the Interrupt Architecture Overview section.
+For a detailed description, see the entry in the Interrupt Architecture Overview section.